Collecting equality data: guidance for solicitors delivering legal aid

 Equality data is important evidence that we use to highlight issues about the operation of legal aid and to advise the Scottish Government about the reform of legal aid.
 Reforms will bring improvements to you and your clients.

-The data also helps us to meet the Public Sector Equality Duty and our work as a listed public authority under the Equality Act 2010 (Scotland) (Specific Duties) Regulations 2012.
+The data helps us to meet the Public Sector Equality Duty and our work as a listed public authority under the Equality Act 2010 (Scotland) (Specific Duties) Regulations 2012, as well as the United Nations Convention on the Rights of the Child (Incorporation) (Scotland) Act 2024.

-We publish high level equality data on our website that shows the demographic of people who access legal aid.
+We publish high level equality data on our website that shows the demographics of people who access legal aid.
 This can be used by other organisations and individuals.
+We also publish Equality Impact Assessments (EqIAs) and Children’s Rights and Wellbeing Impact Assessments (CRWIAs), and applicants’ data is used to assess the impact of our policies on equality groups.

 We do not use the equality monitoring data to make decisions about individual applications for legal aid.